jeepinbird/second-brain/docs/project_requirements_document.md

 8. Backend API sends the formatted response back to the Svelte frontend.
 9. Frontend displays the response to the user.

+### 4.4 Query Planner
+* **FR-QP-01:** The system must implement a Query Planner component that acts as an intermediary between the LLM query analysis and database operations.
+* **FR-QP-02:** The Query Planner must be able to translate natural language query intentions into specific database retrieval strategies.
+* **FR-QP-03:** The Query Planner must support prioritization of different retrieval methods based on query characteristics (e.g., tag searches for tagged content, entity searches for queries about people/places).
+* **FR-QP-04:** The Query Planner must be capable of executing multiple retrieval strategies in parallel or sequence as appropriate.
+* **FR-QP-05:** The Query Planner must merge and rank results from different retrieval methods based on relevance to the original query.

 ## 5. Technical Specifications

 ### 5.1 Backend